-Reading Day: No Class, 8 December
+Reading Day: No Class, 6 Nov

-TBD Final Exam (2 hours, Common Exam for Both Sections).
-Closed-book with three sheets of notes (both sides) al- lowed. ----- ---
+TBD Final Exam (2 hours).
+Closed-book with three sheets of notes (both sides) allowed. ----- --

 Notation

 This is the notation used by the text to represent voltages and currents.
 While I like the choice, I've found it adds some extra confusion for the student.
 This table may help.